Tervetuloa/Welcome

 Membership provides:

-• Automatic membership in Finlandia Foundation National, its quarterly newsletter,
+• Membership in Finlandia Foundation National and a subscription to its quarterly newsletter,

-• A minimum of two events annually at no cost,
+• A minimum of two free annual programs,

 • A vote at the Annual Meeting.

 Join CAF now.
+You will receive periodic reminders.
 Remit the fee when convenient.

 Events

-All Cape Ann Finns events are located by month in this Combined Calendar of chapter events throughout New England.
-CAF events and updates are shown in a dark gray / charcoal color.
+All Cape Ann Finns events are located by month in this Combined Calendar of chapter events throughout New England. (http://www.ffnaffiliateevents.com/calendar) CAF events and updates are shown in a dark gray / charcoal color in the calendar format.
 Or click the "Agenda" button for a list of events by month.

-EBT, WIC, and ConnectorCare cardholders receive free admission or 50% off the ticket costs.
+EBT, WIC, and ConnectorCare cardholders receive free admission or 50% off the ticket costs, depending upon the activity.
 Present your card at the event.
 See the complete list of participating organizations offering EBT, WIC, and ConnectorCare discounts.

 Brought to you by Finlandia Foundation National Affiliate Events